Diary Major John Kevin Lloyd - 14 Aug - 3 Nov 1945 - Manila - Jan 1946 - Part 8

 to the Admiralty Islands, they left behind them a trail of

-massacre, murder, beating and destruction.
+starvation, looting and destructions.
 The crimes against

-conclusion - that it was a policy directed from Tokyo.
+conclusion; that it was a policy directed from Tokyo.

 Walked back through Intramuros.
 The walls are immensely